jweile/dl-glossary/README.md

 The calculation of the [gradients](#gradient) of each model parameter relative to the [loss function]("#loss-function") for a given input data batch during [training](#training).
 This is done using the back-propagation algorithm.
 Each [batch](#batch) will have undergone a [forward pass]("forward-pass") beforehand in which the loss was calculated.

-## Batch

-We can’t pass the entire dataset into the neural net at once.
-So, we divide dataset into Number of Batches or sets or parts.

-Just like we divide a big article into multiple sets/batches/parts like Introduction, Gradient descent, Epoch, Batch size and Iterations which makes it easy to read the entire article for the reader and understand it.

 ## Batch normalization

 Batch Normalization is a technique that normalizes neuronal pre-activations per mini-batch.
 This avoids extremely large or small pre-actiations that would over- or under-saturate the activation function and thus lead to near-zero gradients.
 Batch normalization thus accelerates convergence by reducing internal covariate shift inside each batch.